nacos-group/nacos-group.github.io/docs/en-us/quick-start.md

 This topic is about how to set up and use Nacos.

 ## 0.Choose Version
-You can see the introduction of each version at [release notes](https://github.com/alibaba/nacos/releases) or [blog](https://nacos.io/zh-cn/blog/index.html), the current recommended version is 1.4.1.
+You can see the introduction of each version at [release notes](https://github.com/alibaba/nacos/releases) or [blog](https://nacos.io/zh-cn/blog/index.html), the current recommended version is 1.4.2 or 2.0.1.

 ## 1.Prerequisites